April is bowel cancer awareness month, and a great opportunity to focus on one of the most common types of cancer in the UK.

 Eating a diet high in fibre helps reduce the risk of bowel cancer in a number of ways.
 And one of the main ones seems to be by helping food pass through your body more quickly.

 Fruit, vegetables, beans and lentils are all great sources of fibre, as well as whole grain varieties of bread, pasta and cereals.
 Meals don’t need to get fancy to get in more fibre.
 Think beans on wholemeal toast, brown pasta rather than white, and beans and peas in casseroles.

 We’re not saying you have to go tee-total, but it’s important to know the less you drink the lower your risk (it’s not just heavy drinking that’s linked to cancer).

-So if you are going to drink alcohol, stick to the guidelines – that’s a maximum of 14 units of alcohol a week, spread evenly over at least three days.
+So if you are going to drink alcohol, stick to the guidelines – that’s a maximum of 14 units of alcohol a week, 6 ordinary strength beers.
 Drink free days are a good way to cut down on the total amount of alcohol you drink.
 Also try choosing smaller servings, drinks with lower ABVs – or cutting down on the alcohol in your drink by making it a shandy or wine spritzer.

 5. Be smokefree

 Smoking doesn’t just cause lung cancer.
 It causes at least 13 other types of cancer (including bowel) as well as heart disease and various lung diseases.
 Chemicals in cigarette smoke enter the bloodstream and can affect the entire body – and it’s these that have been shown to damage our DNA and lead to cancer.